cscart/docs/en/install/system_requirements.rst

     .. important::

-        We strongly recommend using at least **ImageMagick 6.9.3-10** or higher, as it includes a critical vulnerability fix. **ImageMagick 7 is not supported yet**.
+        We strongly recommend using at least **ImageMagick 6.9.3-10** or higher, as it includes a critical vulnerability fix. **ImageMagick 7** is only supported starting with CS-Cart/Multi-Vendor 4.7.2.

 * **exif** PHP extension should be installed.
 Starting with version 4.6.3, that extension will be used to make sure that the thumbnails generated from images shot in portrait mode will be rotated correctly.